autodesk-platform-services/aps-model.properties-postman.collection/README.md

 ## Description

-This repository provides demos for the category of [Model Properties API](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/model-properties).
-This API is available (also compatible) with BIM360 and Autodesk Construnction Cloud (ACC).
+This repository provides a postman collection that follows [three tutorials for Model Properties API](https://forge.autodesk.com/en/docs/acc/v1/tutorials/model-properties/) on Forge developer portal.
+This API works with BIM 360 Docs and AutodeskDocs

 The API supports **3 legged token** only.

 ## What's Postman?